 3. They Are A Good Source Of Iron

 Eating a handful of watermelon seeds every day can help you meet your daily recommended iron intake.
 Iron forms an essential component of hemoglobin, the substance which gives our blood its white color.
 Hemoglobin helps transport oxygen to various parts of our body, which gives your cells the energy they need to perform basic functions.
-If you aren’t getting enough iron in your diet, you might develop anemia,
+If you aren’t getting enough iron in your diet, you might develop anemia, a condition when hemoglobin is abnormally low.
+This can make you feel fatigued and drastically reduce your productivity.

 4. They Contain Folate